amanhaalim/AI-Drawing-Game/README.md

 # AI Magic Drawing Guessing Game

-A fun interactive game for children aged 10-12 where they draw in the air with their finger and AI guesses what they drew!
+A fun interactive game where they draw in the air with their finger and AI guesses what they drew!

 ## Requirements